 BSc, PhD, CPA, EPA

 Laura joined Mathys & Squire in 2011 and qualified as a Chartered Patent Attorney in 2015 and a European Patent Attorney in 2016.
 She has experience in the drafting and prosecution of patent applications in the UK, Europe and worldwide.
-Laura has an honours degree in Chemistry and a PhD in high-performance liquid chromatography (HPLC) and solid-state nuclear magnetic resonance spectroscopy (SSNMR) from the University of Liverpool.
+Laura has an honours degree in chemistry and a PhD in high-performance liquid chromatography (HPLC) and solid-state nuclear magnetic resonance spectroscopy (SSNMR) from the University of Liverpool.
 Laura also has experience in filing and prosecuting registered Community designs.
-In recognition of her expertise, Laura has been ranked as a ‘Rising Star’ in the 2020 and 2021 editions of Managing IP’s IP STARS directory, a publication that recognises some of the best up-and-coming IP practitioners in private practice who significantly contribute to the success of their firms and clients.
+In recognition of her expertise, Laura has been ranked in the 2020, 2021 and 2022 editions of Managing IP’s IP STARS directory, as well as The Legal 500 2023 for being “ a delight to work with” and “competent”.

 Memberships & organisations

 Laura is a member of the Chartered Institute of Patent Attorneys (CIPA).

 Laura has made a number of media appearances, in which she shares her expertise relating to IP in the food industry, including: appearing as a guest on the CIPA podcast ‘Two IPs in a Pod’; featuring as an expert guest for Adam Ragusea’s Youtube channel on the subject of recipe ownership rights; discussing trade secrets within the food industry on BBC Radio’s The Food Chain: Trade Secrets; featuring in a Food Matters Live video series; and publishing articles relating to the food industry across a number of industry publications, including Baking Europe, New Food Magazine, Food Manufacture, The Journal of the Institute of Food Science & Technology, and Food & Drink Technology Magazine.